puffnfresh/buzzbee/README.md

 `error`

-A string to display if Buzzbee can't retreive any Buzz from Google.
+A string to display if Buzzbee can't retrieve any Buzz from Google.
 The default is `'Unable to connect.'`.

 `empty`